Gold vs Paper Money – Which can we Trust More?

 It’s an interesting question, which do you trust more?
+Printing more paper money has been a popular strategy for many central banks around the world.
+But would money be better if it was backed by gold?
 We investigate gold and paper money in this article.

 Interestingly, due to a shortage of gold and silver at the time, the earliest forms of paper currency in the US was backed by real estate and tobacco.
 Tobacco warehouse receipts were issued as promissory notes, authorising the bearer to have a claim on the exact amount of tobacco.
 Later the colonial governments discontinued this practice and switched to backing the currency with land.
 Although fiat currencies gained popularity worldwide throughout the 19th and 20th centuries, in August 1971, the US government discontinued the gold standard and terminated the post-war Bretton Woods system, which maintained the position of the US dollar as an international reserve currency, which was backed by gold with a fixed price of $35 an ounce.
 By then, it had become impractical to justify a fixed price for gold as a commodity that was being traded actively in a vibrant global market.